webosose/website/content/en/blog/posts/2019-09-23-webos-ose-1-10-1-release-and-intermediate-branch.md

   - ROS2
       - meta-webos-ros and meta-ros are dropped from build-webos.

-To use meta-ros on webOS OSE, it is recommended to use the official instructions on [ros/meta-ros wiki](https://github.com/ros/meta-ros/wiki/OpenEmbedded-Build-Instructions).
+To use meta-ros on webOS OSE, it is recommended that you use the official instructions on [ros/meta-ros wiki](https://github.com/ros/meta-ros/wiki/OpenEmbedded-Build-Instructions).

 ### How to Build from the Intermediate Branch